Should You Really Be Worried About Forever Chemicals In Makeup?

 ”

-Before a cosmetic product can launch in the UK or EU, says The Cosmetic Regulator, it must have a Cosmetic Product Safety Report (CPSR) which examines all the ingredients used.
-This includes the exposure site and level, the frequency of use and any concerns about ingredients reacting within the formulation.
+Before a cosmetic product can launch in the UK or EU, it must have a Cosmetic Product Safety Report (CPSR) which examines all the ingredients used, says The Cosmetic Regulator.
+This includes the exposure site and level, the frequency of use, and any concerns about ingredients reacting within the formulation.
 The Cosmetic Regulator ensures R29 that this report closely examines the dose and exposure.
 "The higher the percentage in the formulation and the more used, the more harmful," it explains, "but PFAS are not present in cosmetic products in high percentages."

 Advertisement

-A CPSR can only be completed by a certified toxicologist, which is where Rani comes in.
-She has worked for some of the largest personal care companies in the world.
+A CPSR can only be completed by a certified toxicologist, which is where Ghosh comes in.
+She has worked for some of the largest personal-care companies in the world.
 Toxicologists are present throughout the design and development process and their job is to evaluate the safety of a beauty product.
 Any cosmetic product which does not have a CPSR is non-compliant, adds The Cosmetic Regulator.

 Which beauty products contain PFAS?